Current SOYUZ Officers

 Anthropology News Column Editor:

-Deborah Jones is a PhD candidate working at the intersection of linguistic, political, and environmental anthropology.
-Her dissertation explores how elements of agrarian life in Ukraine—soil, potato beetles, sunflowers, and the struggle for land rights—became entangled in revolutionary discourse, and in some cases, physical violence.
-Deborah has also written about narratives of ‘self reliance’ among displaced people for Perspectives on Europe and the problem of mice in (or rather, between) privatized apartments for Anthropology of East Europe Review.
+Deborah Jones works at the intersection of linguistic, economic, and environmental anthropology.
+She is presently developing a book project based on her dissertation, which explores how elements of agrarian life in Ukraine—soil, potato beetles, sunflowers, and the struggle for land rights—became entangled in revolutionary discourse, and in some cases, physical violence.
+A second project, on “ghostwriters,” probes ethics, authorship and anonymity in the digital economy.
+Deborah completed her PhD at University of Michigan and is currently a postdoctoral research fellow at the Max Planck Institute for Social Anthropology.
 As contributing editor for Anthropology News, she works with scholars to bring fresh ethnographic takes on postsocialist life to a broad audience.
 She welcomes submissions from authors at all stages in their academic careers.

 Tetiana Bulakh, Indiana University ( tbulakh [at] umail.iu.edu )